 New Years Eve in Madeira

-After a quick visit to my grandparents and some dinner, we all had a super early night so we were prepared for New Years Eve.
+After a quick visit to my grandparents and some dinner, we all had a super early night so we were prepared for New Years Eve in Madeira.

 Renting a car is one of the easiest ways to get around Madeira, although beware of some crazy driving, steep hills and hairpin bends!
 The beautiful but very quiet town of Canical is one of my favourite stops for its picturesque houses along the waterfront.
 It’s worth the drive winding roads along clifftops with barely-there safety barriers (if you’re lucky) to see this peaceful place.